janelia-flyem/buildem/README.md

 endif()
 ```

 The two-step process is clear from the CMake code above.
 If a buildem repo has not been cloned yet, the first part downloads the build repo into the specified `BUILDEM_DIR`.

+### Snapshotting a dependency tree complete with library versions

+We can use git version control to snapshot a build environment, including the versions used for each dependency.

 Note the commented-out `GIT_TAG` when retrieving the build repo.
 You can use tagged branches of the build repo to create different software environments as long as each tagged branch uses a *different* `BUILDEM_DIR`.
 For example, one application might require python 3 instead of the default python 2.7, which may cause cascading version changes for other requirements.
 All of these changes can be made to a branch of the build repo's .cmake files and snapshotted using a tag.

 ### Release versus debug builds